We have a strong commercial focus and we understand that it is imperative to resolve contract disputes without delay.

 Misunderstandings can also arise when one party thinks that the other party will be responsible and the other party thinks that the first party will be responsible.
 If terms are not recorded it is easy for this to happen.
 The best way to avoid these misunderstandings is to set out each party’s obligations clearly.

-Sometimes things can go wrong and a breach will occur.
 If you are a performing party under the contract, then you will want to ensure that your liability is limited in the event something goes wrong.
 The law doesn’t allow certain exclusions or limitations such as liability in respect of death or personal injury or in respect of fraud or fraudulent misrepresentation.
 However, monetary limits for breaches can be usually be set and is worth considering.

-Incorporation of terms is the biggest risk.
 It can be detrimental to a business if it transpires that its terms have not been correctly incorporated or if an agreement has not been validly executed.
 If the agreement requires signing by all parties then it is a must that each party signs and that the agreement is dated.
 This is another obvious point, but can be easily missed in the busyness of business.
 During the course of negotiations each party will want their terms and conditions.
 It is vital to identify precisely when the contract is determined as this will determine whose terms have been incorporated.